hasura/graphql-engine/dc-agents/README.md

 - `GET /capabilities`, which returns the capabilities of the agent and a schema that describes the type of the configuration expected to be sent on the `X-Hasura-DataConnector-Config` header
 - `GET /schema`, which returns information about the provided _data schema_, its tables and their columns
 - `POST /query`, which receives a query structure to be executed, encoded as the JSON request body, and returns JSON conforming to the schema described by the `/schema` endpoint, and contining the requested fields.
+- `GET /health`, which can be used to either check if the agent is running, or if a particular data source is healthy

 The `/schema` and `/query` endpoints require the request to have the `X-Hasura-DataConnector-Config` header set.
 That header contains configuration information that agent can use to configure itself.
 For example, the header could contain a connection string to the database, if the agent requires a connection string to know how to connect to a specific database.
 The header must be a JSON object, but the specific properties that are required are up to the agent to define.